 She had a great run of movies in the 90s

 If there was a funny movie being made in the late 90s, Baranski was the actor they wanted for it.
 The Birdcage was a huge smash: she’s in it.
 Steve Martin’s Bowfinger is amazingly funny (it’s probably the last funny thing Eddie Murphy was involved with): she’s in it.
 Warren Beatty’s Bullworth is a political satire that has to be seen to be believed (and not just for the chance to see Beatty in 90s hip hop gear): she’s in it.
 And Cruel Intentions might be a trashy teen take on Dangerous Liaisons, but she’s still in it – and she’s said it’s the movie that’s paid out the most in residuals over her career because it was such a box-office hit.

 She plays Leonard’s mother on The Big Bang Theory

 While Baranski was off doing serious work on The Good Wife, she kept her hand in comedy with a series of semi-regular appearances as Leonard’s mum on The Big Bang Theory.
 To be fair, her role as Dr. Beverly Hofstadter (for which she’s received an Emmy nomination) isn’t exactly a chance to play a rapid-fire gag-meister – she’s a chilly and remote character whose relationship with her son is distant at best (Sheldon, on the other hand, she gets along with just fine).
 Series creator Chuck Lorre was also the brains behind Cybill, which probably didn’t hurt when he came calling to offer her the role.

 She’s coming back for the Mamma Mia sequel

-The Good Fight airs every Wednesday at 9:30pm on SBS.
-Episodes are also available on SBS On Demand after each episode airs.
+The Good Fight season 4 premieres at 9.30pm on Wednesday 23 September on SBS.
+Episodes are also available at SBS On Demand after they go to air.